paracamplus/ilp9/NanoProjects/final.md

 Remember that you have to formally present your projects at the final meeting of April 1st.
 Code, test, prepare the presentation, rehearse!

+Organize your work in small steps so you have at least one thing to show.

 Don't forget to precise the license (GPL3 is suggested) for your code, Your code might be useful for new editions of this course.